aishaadambek/QazByEx/README.md

 ### Main Functionality:

 - Instant translation available using volley libraries and Glosbe API;
-- Local databases created using SQLite and server databases for user authentication with help of PHP and web hosting.
+- Local databases created using SQLite and remote databases for user authentication with help of PHP and web hosting.